 Macro is one of my favourite styles of photography.
 All too often I find myself overlooking the normal and everyday.
 Macro photography allows us to see these minuscule miracles up close.
 In this gallery are a range of subjects, from British fungi species to the elements.

-Invertebrates are a phenomenon that I don’t think I will ever truly get to grips with.
-On expedition in Perthshire I tried to identify the moths we found for our moth surveys.
+Invertebrates are a phenomenon that I am trying to get to grips with.
+On expedition in Perthshire I thoroughly enjoyed identifying the moths we found for our moth surveys.
 Each individual was as beautiful and indistinguishable as the next!

 With the right space and resources, zoos can carry out invaluable conservation work.
 While we would all rather watch wildlife in their natural habitat, zoos provide the perfect opportunity to engage and inspire children to take an interest in nature.